 - Traceability requirements – Maintains detailed records from vessel to shelf, verifying catch locations and handling procedures through investment in technology and personnel

-While these sustainability measures increase costs, they represent crucial investments in ocean health, marine conservation, and ethical sourcing.
-Companies that prioritize these standards often face higher operational expenses but deliver products that meet growing consumer demand for responsible seafood sourcing.
+These sustainability measures represent crucial investments in ocean health, marine conservation, and ethical sourcing.
+Companies prioritizing these standards face higher operational expenses but meet growing consumer demand for responsible seafood.

 How SmarTuna helps ensure fair tuna pricing

-SmarTuna’s digital traceability platform addresses pricing transparency by providing verifiable proof of the factors that justify the costs related to sustainable tuna fishing.
-The platform captures real-time vessel data from the first mile, ensuring that sustainability and quality claims are backed by auditable evidence rather than just marketing promises.
+SmarTuna’s digital traceability platform addresses pricing transparency by providing verifiable proof of the factors that justify sustainable tuna fishing costs.
+The platform captures real-time vessel data from the first mile, ensuring sustainability and quality claims are backed by auditable evidence rather than marketing promises.

 The system helps justify fair pricing through several key capabilities: